HUPO-PSI/mzQC/.github/ISSUE_TEMPLATE/request-for-new-cv-entry.md

 ---
 name: Request for new CV term
-about: Use this template to request a new term in the QC CV
+about: Use this template to request a new term in the QC CV.
-title: "[CV request]"
+title: "[CV request] INCLUDE APPLICABLE TITLE HERE"
 labels: request for new CV entry
 assignees: julianu